Students work on a problem set

 “These kids aren’t quiet, so I usually know that they get it when they yell out, ‘I get it!’”, shares Ms. Shannon Payette, a veteran teacher of 20 years.
 “The minute that a child can explain to me why this is working, then that means I have done my job.”

 Teachers strive for these kinds of moments daily, which is why many constantly look for new ways to teach important concepts.
-For fundamental concepts to stick, teachers have to prompt students to continually practice.
-Researchers from the Learning Agency came to Ms. Payette and fellow teacher Ms. Kim Kelly at Sky View Middle School in Leominster, Massachusetts with interleaving as a strategy for making that practice possible.
+For fundamental concepts to stick, teachers have to prompt students to practice continually.
+Researchers from the Learning Agency came to Ms. Payette and fellow teacher Ms. Kim Kelly at Sky View Middle School in Leominster, Massachusetts, with interleaving as a strategy for making that practice possible.

 After a conversation about interleaving, both teachers recognized opportunities to use it more in their classrooms.
 Dr. Sumeracki recommended jumbling problems on homework assignments and tests so students could better understand why they use a particular math skill to solve a problem.
 This allows for constant review of information during later tasks and avoids cramming before big exams.